RayH-Ter/RayH-Ter.github.io/README.md

 # RayH-Ter.github.io
 Personal website for something interesting

-## Create my own homepage based on Github Page and Jekyll
+## Create your own homepage based on Github Page and Jekyll

 1. create a new repo named yourGithubName.github.io
 2. create a index.html and start edit this file to make you homepage look pretty